When the Vigilantes ruled Prineville

 By Finn J.D.
-John — November 25, 2012
+John

-It was the Ides of March — March 15, 1882.
+IT WAS THE Ides of March — March 15, 1882.
 A.H.
 Crooks and Stephen Jory were blazing the boundary lines of some land — cutting big marks in trees to mark what they claimed was the property line — near the ranch of a man named Lucius Langdon, near Prineville.

 They may have started out talking, shouting at each other about who was trespassing on whose land, or maybe someone went for a gun right away.
 Nobody who was there lived long enough to tell the full story.
 But a few noisy, smoky seconds later, Crooks and Jory were dead.
 And their killing marked the start of a two-year period of rule by masked gunmen and lynch mobs in the Prineville area that sounds, today, like the plot of a Louis L’Amour novel, or maybe Zane Grey — the story of the Crook County Vigilantes.